MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/selectionsetname-element-for-entryselectedby-for-listcontrol-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/25/2021
 ms.topic: reference
-title: SelectionSetName Element for EntrySelectedBy for ListControl (Format)
+title: SelectionSetName Element for EntrySelectedBy for ListControl
-description: SelectionSetName Element for EntrySelectedBy for ListControl (Format)
+description: SelectionSetName Element for EntrySelectedBy for ListControl
 ---
-# SelectionSetName Element for EntrySelectedBy for ListControl (Format)
+# SelectionSetName Element for EntrySelectedBy for ListControl

 Specifies a set of .NET objects for the list entry.
 There is no limit to the number of selection sets that can be specified for an entry.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-ListControl Element (Format)
+- ListControl Element
-ListEntries Element (Format)
+- ListEntries Element
-ListEntry Element (Format)
+- ListEntry Element
-EntrySelectedBy Element for ListEntry (Format) SelectionSetName Element for EntrySelectedBy for ListEntry (Format)
+- EntrySelectedBy Element
+- SelectionSetName Element

 ## Syntax